python-organizers/conferences/README.md

 Each CSV file is [compatible with Google Calendar](https://support.google.com/calendar/answer/37118?hl=en).

-If you are an organizer and would like to add your conference, please submit a pull request.
+If would like to add a conference, please [submit a pull request](https://github.com/python-organizers/conferences/pulls).